are not part of the basic structure of our social relations."

 The reasons for the impossibility of the full exercise of Agape under our present money-centric society are manifold; here are a few to begin:

-Thus do we assert that some form of cooperative society, incorporating the best aspects of our modern-day society, but ultimately and essentially based on love and cooperation, not money and profit, is required if we wish a full-flowering of love between people.
+Thus do we assert that erection of the Brotherhood of Man, incorporating the best aspects of our modern-day society, but ultimately and essentially based on love and cooperation, not money and profit, is required if we wish a full-flowering of love between people.
 We must organize ourselves in all spheres--personal, social, and economic--as brothers and sisters in one human family.